Architecture¶

 Servers don't depend on each other.
 You can install one or all ten.

-Authenticated servers depend on adif-mcp for credential management.
-Public servers (POTA, SOTA, Solar, WSPR) have no dependency on adif-mcp.
+Authenticated servers depend on qso-graph-auth for credential management.
+Public servers (POTA, SOTA, IOTA, Solar, WSPR) have no dependency on qso-graph-auth.

 MCP Client Configuration¶